 What's the best way to hold the Twisty-opener?

-That is different for everyone: with your left or your right hand, overhand or not.
-Once you get the hang of the rotation, it depends on your hands how to use the lever the easiest way to apply force, and how best to hold the jar, tube or bottle.
-You may have to hold the jar with your strongest hand and the Twisty-opener with the other.
-Is holding the jar or bottle painful or too difficult for your hand when opening?
-Then the combination of Twisty-opener and Twistyholder is the perfect solution.
-When the opener is pushed into the holder you can use both hands to open the jar, and that works even with weak hands.
-The combination Twisty-opener / Twisty holder is also the solution for people with only one usable hand.
+That is different for everyone: with your left or your right hand, overhand or underarm.
+Once you get the hang of the rotation, it is up to your hands how to use the lever the easiest way to apply force, and how best to hold the jar, tube or bottle.
+You may have to hold the pot with your stronger hand and the Twisty-opener with the other one.

 No, the pressure from the loop is spread over almost the entire rim, so lids and caps remain reusable.

 What if I can't unscrew a bottle cap?

 Some plastic bottles have a protruding edge under the cap.
 If you put the loop of the Twisty-opener around it, you are not turning the cap, but the bottle.
 And then that opening will never work.
 If you put the loop a little higher, so only around the cap, you can open the cap effortlessly.